Meher Bukhari

-Meher Bukhari, is Pakistani television anchorperson and host.
+Meher Bukhari is Pakistani television anchorperson and host.
 After a controversial stint at Dunya News in 2012 and Dawn News (2013), Bokhari is currently associated with ARY News since May 2023.

 Early education and career

 Meher Bukhari started her career as a journalist and a host on TV news programs for SAMAA TV.
-Meher Bukhari married ARY News talk show anchorperson Kashif Abbasi.

 She had a stint with Dunya News after departing from Dunya News, she joined Dawn News in 2013 as a talkshow anchorperson where she hosted her show NewsEye.
 In February 2021, she left Dawn News and joined Hum News.
 Bukhari was born in 1984 and during her early years, raised in Pakistan.
 She went abroad in pursuit of higher education, but later returned to pursue her professional career in Pakistan.

 Scandals

 2012 Interview Scandal

 On 13 June 2012, Bukhari and co-host Mubashir Lucman on Dunya News, interviewed Malik Riaz, Pakistani property tycoon and owner of the Bahria Town Group, who had made a string of corruption accusations against Arsalan Iftikhar, son of the then Chief Justice of Pakistan Iftikhar Muhammad Chaudhry.
 One day after the interview aired, a recording of supposedly off-air conversations between Bukhari, Lucman, and Riaz during scheduled breaks of the interview surfaced on YouTube.
 The nature of the conversation and comments gave credence to the assertion that the entire interview was staged to benefit Malik Riaz by asking guided questions to give Riaz the opportunity to malign the then Chief Justice.